What is Hypodermic Tubing? - Hypo Tube Applications & Manufacturing

 Hypodermic Tubing Materials & Sizes

-Normally constructed of 304 or 316 stainless steel due its relative cost effectiveness and wide acceptance in medical applications, hypodermic tubing is sized according to the Stubbs Iron Wire gauge (also known as the Birmingham Wire Gauge).
+Normally constructed of 304 or 316 stainless steel due to its relative cost-effectiveness and wide acceptance in medical applications, hypodermic tubing is sized according to the Stubbs Iron Wire gauge (also known as the Birmingham Wire Gauge).
 The needle gauge system specifies standard outside diameters (OD), inside diameters (ID) and their respective tolerances in a stepped format where a lower gauge number translates into larger nominal hypo tube OD and ID’s.
 Higher gauge numbers indicate smaller OD/ID’s.
 Unlike ANSI screw/bolt thread standards, the hypodermic needle gauge chart does not correspond with common fractions (3/32", 1/8" etc.) with a few exceptions (21 Gauge = 1/32” OD).

 An example of the hypo gauge system follows: "15 Gauge" hypo tube has a nominal outside diameter of .072" whereas "16 Gauge" hypodermic tube equates to a nominal outside diameter of .065".
 A list of the hypodermic gauge sizes can be found in our Master Tubing Gauge Chart.
 Users of hypodermic tube products select the appropriate gauge for their application depending on the finished device requirements such as but not limited to viscosity of fluid or flow rates.
 Standard hypodermic tubing sold by Vita Needle is stocked for quick delivery and can be shipped within a day of ordering or sooner if required.

-Hypodermic tube is usually sold in hard temper condition.
+Hypodermic tube is usually sold in hard temper conditions.
 Cold work applied during the tube drawing processes result in a rigid and strong tube that does not easily flex or bend when force is applied longitudinally---features desirable on sharp needle products penetrating tissues, for example.
 However, it can be manufactured in intermediate or annealed (soft) tempers if an application requires it.

 Hypo Tube Manufacturing

 Common governing specs for hypodermic tubing are ASTM A908 (needle tubing) or ISO 9626---both specifications provide dimensional, chemistry makeup and mechanical specifications for consideration by the purchaser.
-These specifications detail the manufacturing process as “welded and drawn” which is the standard process for manufacturing hypodermic tubing because it is cost effective and well proven in the field.
+These specifications detail the manufacturing process as “welded and drawn” which is the standard process for manufacturing hypodermic tubing because it is cost-effective and well-proven in the field.
 In the welded and drawn process, flat stainless steel strip stock is rolled into a tubular shape, tungsten inert gas welded along the seam, and subsequently drawn over a floating plug/mandrel to size the tube to the final desired size.
 The plug drawing process also integrates the weld zone into the rest of the tube so that a properly drawn tube is "seamless in appearance" with a smooth outside diameter and improved inside diameter finish from the plug drawing process.

 Serving a wide range of medical and non-medical applications, and available in random length or fabricated form, versatile stainless hypodermic tubing is a proven material choice for existing products or a starting point for new projects in development.